 Section 1.
 President of the Faculty.
 The President of the Faculty shall be elected by the School Faculty and shall serve a one-year term.
 Any voting member of the Faculty is eligible to serve as the School President.
 The President shall preside over all meetings of the Faculty, or designate an alternate to do so.
 Additional duties of the Faculty President include:

-Presiding at Faculty meeting in the absence of the President;
+- Presiding at Faculty meetings in the absence of the President;

 Section 3.
 Rotation of President-Elect: The President-Elect shall rotate among the colleges making up the SDS Board on an equal basis.